Dilbert: Merchandise

+Unaired pilot

+In 1997, a live action pilot for Dilbert was produced for UPN but never aired.
+The pilot featured an actor who played Dilbert whom Adams describes as "fit for a starring role in a romantic film" as well as an animatronic Dogbert.
+This pilot is considered to be lost media, although the Library of Congress owns a copy.

 Animated series

 Dilbert was adapted into a UPN animated television series starring Daniel Stern as Dilbert, Chris Elliott as Dogbert, and Kathy Griffin as Alice.
 The series ran for two seasons from January 25, 1999, to July 25, 2000.
 The first season centered around the creation of a new product called the "Gruntmaster 6000".
-It was critically acclaimed and won a Golden Globe award, leading to its renewal for a second season.
+It was critically acclaimed and won an Emmy Award, leading to its renewal for a second season.
 The second season did away with the serial format and was composed entirely of standalone episodes, many of which shifted focus away from the workplace and involved absurdist plots such as Wally being mistaken for a religious leader ("The Shroud of Wally") and Dilbert being accused of mass murder ("The Trial").
 The second season's two-episode finale included Dilbert getting pregnant with the child of a cow, a hillbilly, robot DNA, "several dozen engineers", an elderly billionaire, and an alien, eventually ending up in a custody battle with Stone Cold Steve Austin as the Judge.

 When UPN declined to renew the series for its third season, Adams stated, "I lost my TV show for being white when UPN decided it would focus on an African-American audience."
 Adams wrote on Twitter in 2020.
 "That was the third job I lost for being white.
 The other two in corporate America."
 The four-disc DVD called "Dilbert: The Complete Series" was released and contains thirty episodes.
 The first disc contains episodes 1–7, the second disc contains episodes 8–13, the third disc contains episodes 14–21, and the fourth disc contains episodes 22–30.